 Aligning with Organizational Goals

 An ITIL strategy should connect to the larger organizational goals.
-Whether serving internal teams or external clients, aligning with company objectives makes the service strategy sustainable and meaningful.
+Whether serving internal teams or an external client, aligning with company objectives makes the service strategy sustainable and meaningful.

 Example: A company dedicated to environmental sustainability might adopt an ITIL service strategy that prioritizes green IT solutions, aligning their IT service with the larger mission of reducing carbon footprint.